ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 * [Private message](../objects/#privatemessages)
 * [User](../objects/#users)

-If you want to manage attachments using the Source SDK, you can use the dedicated attachments parameters available on both objects.
+If you want to manage attachments using the Channel SDK, you can use the dedicated attachments parameters available on both objects.
 In this case, it is not required to specify a content body.
 You can only send the attachment if you want.
 Attachments must be specified using a direct url or a Base64 content.

 Creating a message with attachment in real time from a third party: